dwarfmaster/arkenfox-nixos/README.md

 `enable` flags are true by default.

-For example, if you want to enable the `TOPLEVEL`, `STARTUP` and `GEOLOCATION` sections, but still have firefox check if it is the default browser, and you want to enable the search region setting that is commented in the default `user.js` but keep its value, you would do:
+For example, if you want to enable the `TOPLEVEL`, `STARTUP` and `GEOLOCATION` sections, but still have Firefox check if it is the default browser, and you want to enable the search region setting that is commented in the default `user.js` but keep its value, you would do: